emmagine/endstone-live-weather/README.md

-# Example Live Weather for Endstone
+# Example Live Weather for EndstoneMC

 A lightweight plugin for **Endstone** that turns your Minecraft world into a live weather mirror of a city or region in the real world.